When Privileged Information Is Leaked to Police

 Hiring a Defense Attorney

-If information you shared in confidence is shared with the police, leading to your arrest, Berry Law Firm’s team of attorneys may be able to help.
+If information you shared in confidence is shared with the police, leading to your arrest, Berry Law’s team of attorneys may be able to help.
 Call today.